 After months of isolation, a group of my girl friends (all in dire need of adult conversation) decided to get together (social-distance style) one Saturday for two hours (without kids or husbands).
 Soon, we realized how much we all craved that sense of community.
 One gathering turned into another, and then another.
 Next thing you know, it became a weekly event.
 With humility and honesty, we would share our lives with one another.
 We allowed ourselves to be vulnerable and this is when I had my ‘aha moment’.
 This is it, I found my creative outlet.

 That sense of community didn’t have to end when we said, “see you next week”.
-It got me thinking about all the truly amazing women I already had in my life.
+It got me thinking about all the truly amazing women I have in my life.
 Through their unconditional love, non-judgemental ways and continued support I have become a better mom, wife, sister, friend and daughter.
+These women are my tribe.
 I created Truly Heidi as a platform as a continuation of that sisterhood.
 It is an uplifting online community where busy women in the throes of parenting, work and life can feel connected to others.
 I believe no one should do it alone.

 I share the struggles of parenthood, ideas on tasty but achievable recipes, work life balance tips and trendy yet affordable fashion and everything else in between.

 As a mom of two very energetic boys, time is not something I have a lot of.
 Life can be insanely busy and finding balance often feels next to impossible.
 At times, I am overwhelmed, unprepared, unorganized, and falling apart at the seams.
 That’s called motherhood.
 I hope you will join me on this wild journey we call life.